The Best Time to See the Northern Lights in Iceland

 Make sure you have many layers of warm clothes - and perhaps some hot cocoa -so you can comfortably wait for the auroras as long as you need.
 When it comes to northern lights hunting, just a little bit of patience can lead to the most incredible rewards, which no doubt you will remember for the rest of your life.

 Do you have any other questions about hunting the northern lights in Iceland?
 What time of year are you planning to visit?
 Are you considering a self-drive trip or taking a northern lights tour?
-Log in to Facebook to see or add to the comment section below!
+Tell us in the comments below!

 Download Iceland’s biggest travel marketplace to your phone to manage your entire trip in one place